 - Excessive calcium supplementation prior to giving birth

-- When milk production is high as they body can't keep up with the demand of calcium to produce milk
+- When milk production is high, their body can't keep up with the demand of calcium to produce milk

 - Hormonal problems with the parathyroid gland, causing a disruption in normal calcium levels